 Multi-Site Methods and Coordination

-Large-scale pharmacoepidemiologic research often requires collaboration across multiple healthcare systems and data environments.
-Our team designs and coordinates multi-site studies that leverage distributed health data networks to generate rigorous real-world evidence on the safety, effectiveness, and use of medical products.
+We design and lead multi-site studies that generate rigorous real-world evidence on the safety, effectiveness, and use of medical products.

 The Distributed Data Advantage